Trump’s Unconstitutional Anti-Weaponization Fund

 “And not just any constitutional violation.
 The partisan gerrymanders in these cases deprived citizens of the most fundamental of their constitutional rights: the rights to participate equally in the political process, to join with others to advance political beliefs, and to choose their political representatives.”

-Justice Kagen renews her criticism of Rucho in her Callais dissent.
+Justice Kagan renews her criticism of Rucho in her Callais dissent.
 She observes (correctly) that Rucho’s “adverse effects have never been more obvious than today, as this country’s two major parties compete in a race to the bottom.”

 The combined effect of Callais and Rucho is sure to supercharge the current gerrymandering frenzy.
 In fact, it already has.
 Southern red states are rushing to eliminate majority-minority House districts established under the VRA.
 Blue states will likely enact retaliatory gerrymanders.
 Two such states (Colorado and New York) are working to undo their independent redistricting processes so they can join in.
 Two others (California and Virginia) that already “temporarily” sidestepped their independent processes will probably do so again or simply repeal them.